Hike along a cliff with multiple spectacular views of northern New Jersey, the Delaware River, and Pennsylvania, before heading to Hackers Falls.

 7.0 miles.
 Uphill in the beginning but level along the cliff, with a slightly rocky surface.
-Take care to stay back from the cliff edges as there are steep drop-offs.

 - Shorter: ~4 mile loop – hike Cliff Trail to past Minisink Overlook but then take Buchanan to cut out the whole section to Milford Knob – still get some views and a waterfall, but with less distance.